 Spray tans are one of those beauty treatments that don’t feel necessary until you get your first one.
 I have really fair skin, and save for a few trips to the tanning bed in high school (I know, shame), I have stayed away from the sun.
-But that doesn’t mean I don’t think a bronzey glow suits me.
-Enter spray tans.
+But I definitely think a bronzey glow suits me.
+Enter: spray tans.

-During my first treatment, I was nervous I’d look more like an Oompa Loompa than a sun-kissed goddess.
-I told the technician I wanted it to look as natural as possible and hoped for the best.
-What happened when I left was a miracle.
-Sure, you look a little greasy in the minutes after exiting the salon.
-But give it eight hours and a quick shower and you’ll be glistening.
-Truly, I looked like I had just gotten back from a quick jaunt to some secluded island.
+Prior to my first treatment, I was nervous I’d look more like an Oompa Loompa than a sun-kissed goddess.
+I told the technician I wanted it to look as natural as possible, and hoped for the best.
+What happened when I left was nothing short of a miracle.
+Yes, you look a little greasy in the minutes after exiting the salon.
+But give it eight hours (and a quick shower) and you’ll be glistening.
+I looked like I had just gotten back from a quick jaunt to some secluded island.
 The trick is in the formula, especially with pale girls.

 Apply with a Q-tip precisely onto the areas.
 For sensitive skin or for your face, cleanse first, lightly exfoliate with a facial scrub, then apply an astringent toner or lemon juice with a cotton ball and sweep over dark areas of self-tanner.
 Also, chlorine will remove self-tanner so you can always try taking a dip!”
 She adds, “For the tan to develop, the self-tanning agent known as DHA has a natural chemical reaction with the protein (amino acid) and oxygen on the skin’s surface.
 If the skin’s pH balance is high, this can result in an unnatural, orange tan.